syncfusion-content/javascript-docs/js/Control-Initialization.md

 ### Adding reference to the required JavaScript files

-It is mandatory to include the reference to the required JavaScript files in your HTML page, so as to render the Syncfusion controls properly as shown below,
+Include the reference to the required JavaScript files in your HTML page as shown below,

 {% highlight html %}